 However, if we acknowledge the message as processed, it will no longer be part of the pending messages history, so the system will no longer report anything:

-Now it's the turn of Bob to read something:
+Now it's Bob's turn to read something:

 Bob asked for a maximum of two messages and is reading via the same group

 mygroup.
 So what happens is that KeyDB reports just new messages.
 As you can see the "apple" message is not delivered, since it was already delivered to Alice, so Bob gets orange and strawberry, and so forth.